zboxfs/zbox-docs/docs/README.md

 ![Zbox Overview](../assets/overview.svg)

-As an module, ZboxFS runs within the same memory of your application.
+As an internal module, ZboxFS runs within the same memory space as your application.
 It encapsulates a virtual file system in a secure repository (Repo) and provides file IO API to application.

 All data stored in the repo is encrypted using user-specified key.
 Optionally, data can be de-duplicated and compressed.
 When a file is saved to the repo, it